l-ohman/l-ohman/readme.md

 <h1 align="center">hello, i'm jake! 🤠</h1>

 * i am a fullstack software developer currently based in texas. my favorite projects to work on are often related to music, mathematics, and/or astronomy; but i also love to work anything that can have a positive impact on the community.
-* i am very passionate about building clean and intuitive user experiences, which i find is surprisingly similar to some of fields i studied before learning to code - architecture and game design.
+* i am very passionate about building clean and intuitive user experiences, which i find is surprisingly similar to two of fields i studied before learning to code - architecture and game design.
 * i am a relatively inexperienced developer, so my main goal at the moment is to learn as much as possible!

 <div align="center">